adobe-type-tools/afdko/README.md

 The AFDKO is a set of tools for building OpenType font files from PostScript and TrueType font data.

+Note: This version of the toolkit has been restructured and what was C code has been partially ported to C++.
+For now these changes are considered experimental and there may be significant bugs.
+However, the new code can do more or less what the older code did and passes our test suite.

 This repository contains the data files, Python scripts, and sources for the command line programs that comprise the AFDKO.
 The project uses the [Apache 2.0 Open Source license](https://opensource.org/licenses/Apache-2.0).